Ivermectin Injection (1 box and 1 vial)

 FlorfenCare™

-Levamisole Injection (box of 1 vial)
+Levamisole Injection (1 box and 1 vial)

 Levamisole Injection